webstir-io/webstir-backend/README.md

 - `build(options)` — type‑checks with `tsc --noEmit`, then runs esbuild.
 In `build`/`test` mode it transpiles without bundling; in `publish` it bundles workspace code, externalizes `node_modules`, minifies, strips comments, and defines `NODE_ENV=production`.
 Artifacts are gathered and a manifest describing entry points, diagnostics, and the module contract manifest is returned.
 - `getScaffoldAssets()` — returns starter files to bootstrap a backend workspace:
   - `src/backend/tsconfig.json` (NodeNext, outDir `build/backend`)
-  - `src/backend/index.ts` (minimal entry: logs ports and mode)
+  - `src/backend/index.ts` (built-in HTTP server with `/api/health`, readiness logs, and automatic module route mounting)
+  - `src/backend/module.ts` (optional manifest + handler example the server loads automatically)
   - `src/backend/server/fastify.ts` (optional Fastify server scaffold)

 ### Fastify Scaffold (optional)

-If you prefer a Fastify-based server over the minimal Node HTTP sample:
+The default HTTP server handles `/api/health`, readiness logging, and auto-mounts the compiled `module.ts` handlers.
+If you prefer Fastify’s plugin ecosystem or need advanced routing features, you can swap the entry for the Fastify scaffold:

 - Install Fastify in your workspace:
   ```bash